FHantke/brave-browser-wiki/PR-Builder-overview.md

 - security checks
 - Python lint (pep8)

-_**Note to reviewers**_: All checks should be passing before you merge a PR.

-## Questions?
+## Resources
-- For employees, join the `#brave-core-ci` Slack channel and we'll be happy to answer questions.
+- For employees, join the `#brave-core-ci` Slack channel
+- For external contributors (community), we would like to have the content of these checks be publicly viewable in the future
 - Additional non-public information is available in the [devops wiki](https://github.com/brave/devops/wiki/PR-Builder-Non-public-information)
-- Non-employees (community!), we would like to have the content of these checks be publicly viewable, but there aren't any plans to address that at the moment.